- Information and Communications Standards,

 - incorporate accessibility criteria and features into the procurement or redesign of any space to be owned or leased by the organization, where applicable.

-- provide an explanation as to why it did not incorporate accessibility design, criteria and features (when requested and in cases where it was not feasible).
+- in situations where it did not incorporate accessibility design, criteria and features, provide an explanation for this (when requested and in cases where it was not feasible).

 Information and Communications